-A faculty member who is on leave without pay for less than a full academic year will receive salary payments and fringe benefits only during the semester in which he or she is teaching.
+A faculty member who is on leave without pay for less than a full academic year will receive salary payments and fringe benefits only during the semester in which the faculty member is teaching.

 Faculty members are not covered under retirement system benefits for the period of leave without pay and do not receive creditable service for that period.